 You can see the full breakdown of what we consider to be the standard for required technical skills by position here.

 If you're interested in upskilling your people into robotics workers, but you're not quite sure where to look for programs that can help you do that, then you're in luck.
-You can use the search tool right here on RoboticsCareer.org to locate robotics training programs near your facilities, making it easier for you and your employees to get started with upskilling.
+You can use the search tool right here on RoboticsCareer.org to find robotics training programs near your facilities, making it easier for you and your employees to get started with upskilling.

 So what are you waiting for?
 Take your manufacturing process to the next level with a team of robotics workers who have the skills and knowledge necessary to help you succeed.
+Create a profile to get started today!